Big and beautiful, there’s so much to do in the 49th state. Here are just a few of the best things to do in Alaska.

 See Alaska by Air

 Alaska is so often described with superlatives.
 There is the tallest peak in North America, the largest mammals, the most coastline–the list goes on.
-One of the best ways to fully appreciate just how vast the 49th state is is through a flightseeing tour.
+A flightseeing tour is one of the best ways to fully appreciate just how vast the 49th state is.
 On a clear day, you can see for miles.
-Bush planes like K2 Aviation, seaplanes like Alaska Seaplane Adventures, and helicopters like Alaska Helicopter Tours, can access places you wouldn’t otherwise be able to get to and every seat is incredible.
+Bush planes like K2 Aviation, seaplanes like Alaska Seaplane Adventures, and helicopters like Alaska Helicopter Tours, can access places you wouldn’t otherwise be able to get to, and every seat is incredible.